 These days, small business accountants focus more on financial strategy.
 The only documents they prepare are financial statements and reports for banks and government agencies, like the IRS.
-Your accountant files your business tax returns, tells you how much money to put away for tax season, and keeps you informed in regards to new tax laws and deductions.
+Your accountant files your business tax returns, tells you how much money to put away for tax season, and keeps you informed regarding new tax laws and deductions.

 Aside from tax planning, most of their job involves using the documents prepared by bookkeepers to draw meaningful conclusions about the business’s financial health.
-Small business accountants tell business owners what to change about their spending habits and identify areas of the company that are most detrimental to profitability.
+Small business accountants tell business owners what to change about their spending habits and identify the most detrimental areas to profitability.
 They also explain how to pay for different expenses (credit cards, savings, etc.) and help business owners manage debt in general.

 How Do You Know If You Need a Bookkeeper or Accountant?

 The standards for what constitutes a good bookkeeper or accountant have increased as of late.
 Today’s bookkeepers do a lot of things that were previously only reserved for accountants.
 This is mostly due to advanced technology that streamlines the bookkeeping process.
 Bookkeepers now have the time to offer advice for improving your financial health or simply maintaining a budget.
 Accountants used to be the go-to people for information because they have more education under their belts.
 Becoming an accountant does require more academic schooling than becoming a bookkeeper.
 Much of the knowledge taught to accountants, however, is now freely available online.